-- percent of total Commitments, which is lower than the 25-35 percent leverage limitation associated with many Fund strategies. - Indebtedness is subject to a 6-month repayment requirement (which was also proposed in the ILPA SCF Practices).
-Additionally, where a Fund may seek to use letters of credit under an SCF, it may be desirable to specify whether the incurrence of the letter of credit (versus a draw thereunder) is similarly subject to any repayment requirement which the MLPA does not address. - There is a provision permitting pledges to support a SCF, although the language does not include a fulsome description of the collateral typically provided to a SCF Lender.
-While Section 7.2 authorizes a pledge of the right to make a capital call, it does not specifically authorize a pledge of the Commitments and Capital Contributions, nor does it address a pledge of collateral accounts (or a requirement for LPs to fund only into such pledged collateral account while an SCF is in place).
-It is also commonplace for LPAs to acknowledge that an SCF Lender is relying on Capital Contributions as the primary source of repayment for SCF borrowings. - The MLPA notably omits any affirmative statement or acknowledgment that the obligation of LPs to fund Capital Contributions to a Lender exercising remedies under an SCF is "unconditional", or otherwise provide for typical waiver of setoff, counterclaim or defense to funding (including in an insolvency proceeding).
-Such omissions can pose a barrier to an SCF given many SCF Lenders will require such provisions to ensure that the obligation of an LP to make Capital Contributions will remain intact during a bankruptcy of the Fund (and not be categorized as a "financial accommodation").
-In the absence of such
+Indebtedness is subject to a six-month repayment requirement, which was also proposed in the ILPA SCF practices.
+Additionally, where a fund may seek to use letters of credit under an SCF, it may be desirable to specify whether the incurrence of the letter of credit, versus a draw thereunder, is similarly subject to any repayment requirement that the MLPA does not address.

+There is a provision permitting pledges to support a SCF, although the language does not include a fulsome description of the collateral typically provided to a SCF lender.

+While Section 7.2 authorizes a pledge of the right to make a capital call, it does not specifically authorize a pledge of the commitments and capital contributions, nor does it address a pledge of collateral accounts or a requirement for LPs to fund only into such pledged collateral account while an SCF is in place.
+It is also commonplace for LPAs to acknowledge that an SCF lender is relying on capital contributions as the primary source of repayment for SCF borrowings.

+The MLPA notably does not provide any affirmative statement or acknowledgment that the obligation of LPs to fund capital contributions to a lender exercising remedies under an SCF is unconditional, or otherwise provide for typical waiver of setoff, counterclaim or defense to funding, including in an insolvency proceeding.

+Such omissions can pose a barrier to an SCF given many SCF lenders will require such provisions to ensure that the obligation of an LP to make capital contributions will remain intact during a bankruptcy of the fund and not be categorized as a financial accommodation.

-- provisions, a Lender may require LPs to execute "Investor Letters" (which among other things provide for an acknowledgment of the obligation to fund Capital Contributions without setoff, counterclaim or defense).
-Investor Letters can increase the costs and burdens associated with an SCF as LPs often negotiate such letters individually or may decline entering into such letters (in which case their Commitments may not be included in the borrowing base for the SCF). - Section 20.11 of the MLPA expressly excludes Lenders or any other creditor of the Fund as a third-party beneficiary of the terms of the agreement.
-It is common to include SCF Lenders as third-party beneficiaries considering the express authorization to incur this Fund-level indebtedness and the pledge of Commitments and the obligation of LPs to fund Capital Contributions to repay such borrowings. - The MLPA provides in a footnote to Section 7.2 that LPs should not be required to disclose information to a Lender that is not in the public domain without the prior written consent of the applicable LP.
-Due to constraints applicable to certain LPs, such investors may limit the obligation to provide financial information to a Lender (other than publicly available financial statements) pursuant to their side letters.
+In the absence of such provisions, a lender may require LPs to execute investor letters, which, among other things, provide for an acknowledgment of the obligation to fund capital contributions without setoff, counterclaim or defense.
+Investor letters can increase the costs and burdens associated with an SCF as LPs often negotiate such letters individually or may decline entering into such letters, in which case their commitments may not be included in the borrowing base for the SCF.

+Section 20.11 of the MLPA expressly excludes lenders or any other creditor of the fund as a third-party beneficiary of the terms of the agreement.
+It is common to include SCF lenders as third-party beneficiaries considering the express authorization to incur this fund-level indebtedness and the pledge of commitments and the obligation of LPs to fund capital contributions to repay such borrowings.

+The MLPA provides in a footnote to Section 7.2 that LPs should not be required to disclose information to a lender that is not in the public domain without the prior written consent of the applicable LP.
+Due to constraints applicable to certain LPs, such investors may limit the obligation to provide financial information to a lender - other than publicly available financial statements - pursuant to their side letters.
 It is uncommon, however, to see a general prohibition on such information contained in the LPA itself.

-Given SCF Lenders require certain information to assess creditworthiness of LPs, such a general limitation may limit the ability of the GP and investors to collaborate with Lenders to achieve the desired facility size and borrowing base (as the Lender may reduce the advance rate against LPs without publically available information or may not
+Given SCF lenders require certain information to assess creditworthiness of LPs, such a general limitation may limit the ability of the GP and investors to collaborate with lenders to achieve the desired facility size and borrowing base, as the lender may reduce the advance rate against LPs without publicly available information or may not be able to include such LPs in the borrowing base at all.